Last updated on June 23rd, 2020 at 02:01 pm

 This is not your typical Florida island – no sandy beaches, no turquoise waves, no seashells.

 Instead, we have gators and ancient cypress trees because Hontoon is an island in the St. Johns River just outside Deland.

-Like our other wild islands, Hontoon has no cars and parking lots, so the campgrounds and cabin sites are lovely, located in a shady hammock secluded from the busy waterfront.
+Like our other wild islands in Florida, Hontoon has no cars and parking lots, so the campgrounds and cabin sites are lovely, located in a shady hammock secluded from the busy waterfront.

 The Dry Tortugas are like a vision – 70 miles west off Key West in the middle of the clear turquoise Gulf Waters, a huge brick fort appears on the horizon, surrounded by islands of white sand.

 The national park isn’t cheap to reach.
 (You can find deals in the off-season, but expect to pay $180 for the ferry from Key West.)
-But it’s worth the time and effort to visit here once, and I believe the real experience involves camping at least one night under dark skies that glitter with more stars than I’ve ever seen.
+But it’s worth the time and effort to visit this Florida island once, and I believe the real experience involves camping at least one night under dark skies that glitter with more stars than I’ve ever seen.

 Dry Tortugas is home to Fort Jefferson, built with 16 million imported bricks from 1846 to 1876 and used primarily as a prison during the Civil War.
 Touring the fort, especially late in the day after the day-trippers have gone, is a memorable experience.

 The islands also have remarkable snorkeling and birding, fishing and epic scenery.